ibm-cloud-docs/databases-for-postgresql-gen2/getting-started.md

 If the *Connect now?* field is checked, pgAdmin attempts to connect to your instance when you click the **Save** button.

-### Use pgAdmin
+### Use pSQL ( Replace pgAdmin usage instructions)
 {: #using-pgadmin}

-Once pgAdmin connects, your instance appears in the *Servers* list and you get a *Dashboard* with information and statistics.
+Once pgAdmin connects, your instance appears in the *Servers* list, and you get a *Dashboard* with information and statistics.

 In the list of databases in the *Browser*, there is both the `postgres` database, which you are connected to, and the `ibmclouddb` database, which is the default database for all {{site.data.keyword.databases-for-postgresql}} deployments.
 Click `ibmclouddb` to connect to it and expand the information about it.